rodrigoelp/little-stories/Unlikely adventures/25-Chapter-25.md

 *"Hello?
 Mister Wolf?"* - Sam said - *"Could we be reasonable here and just talk?"*

-*What would that achieve?* - said a voice, almost whispering to Sam's ear.
+*What would that achieve?* - said a melodic voice, almost whispering to Sam's ear.

-He freaked out immediately and shaking his entire body as if a spider had jumped on him, he let out a very unmanly - *"Eeek!"* - and fell on the ground looking towards the spectral figure behind him.
+He freaked out immediately due to the unexpected change of expected events.
+His entire body shook out of fear as if a spider had jumped on him, he let out a very unmanly - *"Eeek!"* - and fell on the ground looking towards the spectral figure behind him.
 He tried to define the shape in front of him; it was quite difficult as the streak of light shone through the chamber blinding him.

 *"My friends will avenge me if you kill me!"* - replied Sam with the characteristic ‘I am super scared’ high pitch in his voice.

-*I don't want to kill you.
+*Kill you?
+I don't want to kill you.
 It is more fun to eat you slowly.
 First one leg, then an arm or two!* - replied the spectral figure just before bursting in laughter.

 Sam's brain started to connect his memories with the current events, the spectre's voice didn't match the thunderous husky voice that caused shivers down his spine - *"Who... who are you?"*

-The spectral figure glided away from the monolith, revealing a female shape wearing a mask that looked like a goat or perhaps a turtle.
+The spectral figure glided away from the monolith, revealing a female shape wearing a mask that looked like a part goat part turtle creature.
 The spectre glowed with a pale silvery light once it reached the shaded area around the pond.

 *I see you have finished the Earth trial.
 You are half way there!* - said the spectre encouragingly as she opened her arm, gesturing to something on the ground to stand up - *Didn't you have friends?* - she added casually to the conversation.
-The sand below her feet danced to compose six benches of intricate finesse.
+The sand below her feet danced to compose six benches of intricate finesse and patterns indistinguishable from where Sam stood up.

 *"Ye... yes?
 There are coming, will be here at any second!"* - he added.
-He had stood up and inflated his chest in an attempt to look more menacing to the spectre in the shadows.
+He had inflated his chest in an attempt to look more menacing to the spectre in the shadows, though he did it in an attempt to find his courage back.

-*Good* - whispered another voice on Sam's left ear.
+*Good.
+We are waiting!* - whispered another voice on Sam's left ear.

 *"Eeeeek!"* - he replied with the same manliness as before.